Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 What Are Considered Household Products?

-Household products are exactly as they sound — products that are used in the household.
+Household products are exactly as they sound — products that are used in the householdOpens in a new tab..
 This wide variety can include your household essentials.
 While you may not think twice about grabbing your duster, dustpan, and paper towels to tidy up your living room, the products you use may be causing a bigger problem than the mess you see before you.

 From lemon scent cleaning products, to the laundry detergents you put in your washer, to the stain remover you blot on with a microfiber cleaning cloth, these household items might clean your home.
-But, they may not be doing your air quality any favors.
+But, they may not be doing your air quality any favorsOpens in a new tab..

 How Do Household Products Affect Air Quality?